 The Foundation contributes to a 403(b) defined contribution plan (plan) on behalf of its regular employees.
 Employees are eligible to participate immediately upon employment unless they are a student or temporary employee.
 Upon completion of six consecutive months of employment, the Foundation matches qualified employee contributions at 11% of the employees' adjusted gross salary.
-For fiscal year 2020, the Foundation contributed \$44,668 to the Plan.
+For fiscal years 2021 and 2020, the Foundation contributed \$49,744 and \$44,668 to the Plan.

 The Foundation's eligible employees can contribute to the Foundation's 403(b) tax deferred annuity plan.
 Students and temporary employees who work less than 20 hours per week are not eligible to participate in the plan.
-As of June 30, 2020, the Foundation has not contributed to the 403(b) plan.
+As of June 30, 2021 and 2020, the Foundation has not contributed to the 403(b) plan.